-- A. All employees covered by this Agreement who are members of the Union or who elect to become members of the Union will, pursuant to the paragraph immediately following, remain members of the Union for the duration of this Agreement.
-All employees covered by this Agreement who elect not to become members of the Union will be required, as a condition of continued employment, to pay a monthly service fee in an amount not greater than the monthly dues paid by members of the Union, which fees will be remitted to the Union. - B. The Union, upon the presentation of dues deduction authorization cards, duly executed by the individual employees covered by this Agreement, shall be entitled to have such employees' membership dues deducted from their paychecks on a biweekly basis and remitted to the Union.
-The Union, upon the presentation of service fee authorization by the Union to the County, shall be entitled to have such employees' service fees deducted from their paychecks on a biweekly basis and remitted to the Union in accordance with the Labor Code.
-The County agrees to reinstate an employee's dues deduction from available net income within thirty (30) days of the employee's return to work from extended leave. - C. Council 67 will provide to any bargaining unit employee who so requests, its procedure that demonstrates to that employee the Union's compliance with applicable U.S. Supreme Court decisions concerning service fees. - D. The Union agrees to indemnify and hold harmless the Employer from any loss or damages due to payroll errors arising from the operation of this Article.
-The County will work with the
+A. All employees covered by this Agreement who are members of the Union or who elect to become members of the Union will, pursuant to the paragraph immediately following, remain members of the Union for the duration of this Agreement.

+B. 1.
+The Union, upon the presentation of dues deduction authorization cards, duly executed by the individual employees covered by this Agreement, shall be entitled to have such employees' membership dues deducted from their paychecks on a biweekly basis and remitted to the Union.
+The County agrees to reinstate an employee's dues deduction from available net income within thirty (30) days of the employee's return to work from extended leave.

+2. For those employees who become members of the Union and who properly execute payroll deduction authorization cards, the Employer agrees to withhold from their paycheck each pay period the regular Union dues, P.E.O.P.L.E deductions, Union authorized supplemental insurance, or other Union authorized deductions in the amount certified to the Employer by the Union.
+The Union will remit this data using electronic processes as defined by the Employer.
+Such withholdings are to be transmitted via electronic fund transfer to the account authorized by the comptroller of AFSCME Council 67, on a biweekly basis and remitted to the Union.
+The Union will use the Employer's electronic process to notify the Employer at least 30 days prior to any change in such dues.
+Membership lists and bargaining unit lists shall be remitted monthly via email, in excel format, to an email authorized by the Comptroller of AFSCME Council 67.

+C. Council 67 will provide to any bargaining unit employee who so requests, its procedure that demonstrates to that employee the Union's compliance with applicable U.S. Supreme Court decisions concerning service fees.

-Union to correct any errors made in the administration of this Article.
+D. The Union agrees to indemnify and hold harmless the Employer from any loss or damages due to payroll errors arising from the operation of this Article.
+The County will work with the Union to correct any errors made in the administration of this Article.